 When Yalom treated clients struggling with “pure meaninglessness”, he believed the desire to engage in life is “always there within the patient”, which includes the wish to engage in fulfilling relationships, creative endeavours, dedication to a cause, meaningful work, and self-transcendent experiences.
 Yalom’s method for dealing with such patients was to help him or her remove obstacles that thwart such engagement.
 Self-actualisation, touched upon in the discussion on freedom, is another way in which to construct one’s own meaning.
 Without external direction, the direction one can choose for oneself is the project of becoming as fully as possible the person one could be.
 This is the realisation of latent and positive potentialities within oneself.
 Self-actualisation is not a process that may ever truly end.
 According to Maslow, only a small number of people, unfortunately, reach a point of “full humanness”.
 Nevertheless, this rare state does not detract from the meaning to be found in the process and results of self-actualisation.

 These are just some brief examples of how you might grow through an existential crisis.
 The point is that while existential depression and existential anxiety can feel overwhelming at times and like a permanent problem looming over you, they are still normal, human experiences that contain the possibility for growth.
 You can extricate yourself from an existential crisis through a process of courageous acceptance, as well as specific attitudes relating to the ultimate concerns of life.
 This will take you out of the mire, out of your stuckness and feeling of being trapped, and into a world in which death, freedom, isolation, and meaningless are as real as ever but manageable.
-Growing through existential crisis means learning how to bear the unbearable, and coming out the other side with a renewed, self-constructed sense of direction.
+Growing through an existential crisis means learning how to bear the unbearable, and coming out the other side with a renewed, self-constructed sense of direction.